-Planned activity number: JuT-22-00
+Planned activity number: TPJL-21-00

-This project will target Tennessee to assist law enforcement officers, prosecutors, judges, and other traffic safety organizations.
+This project will target the State of Tennessee and will assist law enforcement officers, prosecutors, judges, and other traffic safety organizations.
 Due to the costs of conducting legal research and providing education, training, advice, legal updates, additional funding will be needed so that the enforcement of vehicular crimes will continue to be improved.
-The traffic safety community will continue to stay current on traffic safety issues, and the number of driver-impaired crashes will continue to be reduced, thereby preventing future injuries and fatalities.
+The traffic safety community will continue to stay current on traffic safety issues, and the number of driver impaired crashes will continue to be reduced, thereby preventing future injuries and fatalities.

-The intended subrecipients of this planned activity will be Tennessee District Attorneys General Conference (TSRP) and the University of Tennessee, Knoxville (JOL).
+The intended subrecipients of the grants for this planned activity will be:

+- Tennessee District Attorneys General Conference (Traffic Safety Resource Prosecutor) - The University of Tennessee, Knoxville (Judicial Outreach Liaison)